simran1002/Classroom-Dashboard/README.md

 ## Contributing

 Feel free to fork this repository and submit pull requests if you have any improvements or new features in mind.
 Contributions are always welcome!

----

-This `README.md` file now correctly outlines the steps for setting up the project in a local environment.